Here are a few simple ways you can help:

 - Help us get the word out.
-Follow Justice for Gaia on Facebook, twitter and Instagram and show your support by registering your interest in Gaia’s inquest via our event page.
+Follow Justice for Gaia on Facebook, twitter and Instagram.
 You can also help raise awareness by sending direct messages inviting friends to join you – for a grassroots, unfunded, family-led campaign it makes all the difference.

 - Share our call for others to come forward.
 We’re asking any other victims and survivors of Connor Hayes and his associates – or witnesses to their offenses – to come forward confidentially to the Centre for Women’s Justice.
 The CWJ is an independent legal charity that is completely separate from the police.
 This is a really powerful action to take especially if you live in Dorset.